DevAfnanIC/Message-Encryptor/README.md

 # Message Encryptor
 A web program for encrypting messages.
 The encryption is done with [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher) algirthm.
-Enter a number as key to encrypt your message(0 < n ≤ 26).
+Enter a number as key to encrypt your message(1 ≤ n ≤ 25).

 # How to run:
 Simply open the HTML file in a browser, or try the demo [here](https://afnanix.vercel.app/projects/message-encryptor).
-[The web version is currently down due to server-side problems]